Suzanna-Linn/slua/docs/moving-functions.md

 For instance, in LSL:
 - <code class="language-lsl">if ( people = llGetAgentList( AGENT_LIST_PARCEL, [] ) != [] ) {</code>
-it's assigning the agent list to people and checking if there is people, to do something with them.
+- it's assigning the agent list to people and checking if there is people, to do something with them.

 In SLua, assignations are statements, not expressions, and they don't return a value.
-They can't be used them were a value is expected.
-It would assign the agent list in people, but there will not be anything to compare with the empty table.
+They can't be used were a value is expected.
+It would assign the agent list to people, but there will not be anything to compare with the empty table.

 One option is, in SLua:
 - <code class="language-slua">people = ll.GetAgentList( AGENT_LIST_PARCEL, {} ) if #people ~= 0 then</code>